Skip to content

 Where:

-• CPU Architecture: Shows the architecture of the CPU.
+• CPU Architecture: Shows the CPU architecture.

-• Memory Total: Total system memory.
+• Memory: Total system memory.

-• Memory Usage: Total memory in use.
+• Used Memory: Total memory in use.

 Graph - Tasks per day